babarrett/g80-9009/operations.md

         Bid -	 Opens the BID window in matching
         Offer -	 Opens the OFFER window in matching Reset -	 Reset values in the current opened window in matching F## -	 Macro keys that can be programmed to generate a string or function Contact -	 Used to contact a counterparty in Dealing Accept -	 accepts a conversation call from a counterparty in Dealing Confirm -	 Confirms a conversation deal in Dealing
         Deal -	 Opens the deal window in Dealing Tranfr -	 Transfers a dealing conversation to colleague Interrupt -	 Interrupts the Dealing conversation to place in send mode Xmit -	 transfers conversation to counterparty
         End cont -	 Ends a dealing conversation

 ## Set up options:

-1. Macros up to 80 characters, stored in F1-F24.
+1. Macros up to 80 characters, with name you assign, stored in F1-F24.
 2. You can also store macros in Shift+Fn, and Control+Fn
 3. TODO: Can you change the Legends for macro sets?